jkoshy01/Python-Challenge/README.md

 *Here are the steps to calculate the analysis:

- * " Calculate the total number of votes
+ * "Calculate the total number of votes

- * The percentage of the candidates that had won
+ * Then you will use the percentage of the candidates that had won

- * The number of votes the candidate had won
+ * Then the number of votes the candidate had won

  * And the winner of the election based on popular vote."

-Here is how the analysis should look like

-Please make sure to continue to Commit in this assignment.
+Please make sure to continue to commit in this assignment to save the work.